wiard/punkbank/docs/story.md

 - Each row represents a Bitmap's score in various subjects.
 - Each column represents a specific subject.
 - The matrix aids in calculating, evaluating, weighing and comparing any type of data.

+  **Summary**

+At its core, a Matrix is a compact representation of data having placeholders of numbers ranging from 1-9.
+Inside almost every Bitmap it is possible to imagine a 3x3 grid of numbers, each acting as a key to unlock specific data within a Bitcoin block or referring to any outside of Bitcoin data: